 Vitamin D: A group of fat-soluble vitamins that are responsible for the absorption and regulation of calcium, and maintain adequate serum calcium and phosphate concentrations.
-There are also cellular benefits derived from these micronutrients that assist in neuromuscular function, cell growth and apoptosis.
+There are also cellular benefits derived from these micronutrients that assist in neuromuscular (Nerve-muscle) function, cell growth and apoptosis (programmed cell death).
 Just to put that into perspective of why this vitamin is crucial to the holistically healthy Hueman- vitamin D while fasting is benefiting our bone density and health as well as encouraging healthy cell recycling activities.
-“Freeing two birds with one key” as my Brother Lion Shuja de Peace puts it.
+“Freeing two birds with one key.”

-Dermis: What we know as the skin or that which is just below it.
+Dermis: What we know as the skin or what’s just below it.
 The dermis is made of epithelial tissue and is our initial line of defense against the physical world.
 Formulated from amazingly tough cells and lined with exteroceptors which assist in the communication process of sensation between the external world and our internal processor.
 The skin speaks to the central nervous system, which in turns deciphers the incoming messages from the parasympathetic nervous system so that homeostasis may be achieved.
-Without skin we would be left without the ability to transmit our unseen perceptions of the environment nor would our fascia, muscular or nervous tissue would be protected.
-Without our different dermis types we wouldn’t be able to procreate effectively in so many different climates.
-Our skin makes us who we are Hueman Tribe and it is more than vital and much more than a colorful casing for our organs.
+Without skin we would be left no ability to transmit our unseen perceptions of the environment nor would our fascia, muscular or nervous tissue be protected.
+Without our different dermis types we wouldn’t be able to thrive and procreate effectively in so many different climates.
+Our skin makes us who we are as a Hueman Tribe and it is more than vital and much more than a colorful casing for our organs.